Stephen McConnachie

-Stephen is a behavioural scientist, trained as a social anthropologist.
+Stephen is a social scientist, trained as a social anthropologist.
 He specialises in qualitative, exploratory research.
+He joined Forest Research in October 2021.
+His current work focuses on land managers’ values in relation to woodland creation and public access to woodlands.

 In 2016, he completed a PhD based on 15 months of fieldwork with subsistence farmers in rural Uganda exploring what it means to live a ‘good’ life.

-He has worked as a social researcher for the Scottish Government at the Glasgow Commonwealth Games in 2014 and completed an NERC funded project with Social Life and University College London examining the social and cultural values people associate with small patches of urban nature, including street trees.
+Prior to Forest Research, Stephen worked as a social researcher in a transport and built environment innovation company at the intersection of government, academia, and industry; and as a social researcher for the Scottish Government at the Glasgow Commonwealth Games in 2014.
+He completed a post-doctoral project funded by NERC with Social Life and University College London examining the social and cultural values people associate with small patches of urban nature, including street trees.

 NRS